Joint Institute for Nuclear Astrophysics: REACLIB Database

-Virtual Journal
+Virtual Journals

-Nuclear astrophysics is made of many overlapping disciplines, spanning fields in Astronomy, Astrophysics and Nuclear Physics.
+Nuclear astrophysics is made of many overlapping disciplines, spanning fields in astronomy, astrophysics and nuclear physics.
 In order to understand the origin of the elements, or the evolution and deaths of stars in galaxies, quite a broad base of knowledge is required.
 JINA-CEE created two virtual journals in order to meet the need for coverage of this broad-based information.
 The JINA Virtual Journal debuted in 2003, and reviews a broad realm of nuclear astrophysics, followed by the SEGUE Virtual Journal in 2006, focusing more on Galactic Chemical and Structural evolution.
 Each week, the editors search almost 40 refereed journals for newly published articles.
 Editors review the articles, flagging those that are relevant, and categorize them into their respective subjects (which are searchable by individual users).
 When the virtual journals are published, an email notification is sent to subscribers informing them of the newly available selections from the Virtual Journals.